 Eglinton West LRT

-On Monday, November 13, 2017, the City of Toronto together with their partners TTC and Metrolinx hosted a public meeting on the Eglinton West LRT.
-The meeting was held at Martingrove Collegiate Institute, located at 50 Winterton Drive, Etobicoke.
+On Wednesday, November 15, 2017, the City of Toronto together with their partners TTC and Metrolinx hosted a public meeting on the Eglinton West LRT.
+The meeting was held at York Humber High School, located at 100 Emmett Avenue, York.

-The public meeting provided an overview of the Eglinton West LRT, including preliminary findings regarding preferred stop locations, Stage 1, 2 and 3 findings regarding potential grade separation locations and information on additional studies including Martin Grove and Eglinton West Area Study, the Airport Segment Feasibility Study, and the upcoming Traffic Optimization and Corridor Planning work.
+The public meeting provided an overview of the Eglinton West LRT, including preliminary findings regarding preferred stop locations, Stage 1, 2 and 3 findings regarding potential grade separation locations and information on additional studies including Martin Grove and Eglinton West Functional Planning Study, the Airport Segment Feasibility Study, and upcoming Traffic Optimization and Corridor Planning work.

 The meetings featured a series of 22 display panels, two roll maps and a large welcome map to provide information on the Eglinton West LRT.
 Participants could move freely between display panels and map displays and speak with Project Team members from the City, TTC and Metrolinx as well as the consultant team.